Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Nature's Logic Canine Duck & Salmon

 Nature’s Logic Canine Duck & Salmon Meal Feast is a high-protein dog food with a tasty blend of duck meal and salmon meal.
-This 100% natural formula contains minimally processed ingredients such as blueberries, spinach, and dried kelp.
-This recipe is grain-inclusive and is made with non-GMO millet, a healthy source of carbohydrates that’s easier for dogs to digest than wheat.
+This 100% natural formula contains minimally processed ingredients, such as blueberries, spinach, and dried kelp.
+This recipe is grain inclusive and is made with non-GMO millet, a healthy source of carbohydrates that’s easier for dogs to digest than wheat.

-There are no chemically synthesized ingredients in this food, nor are there artificial colors, flavorings or preservatives to keep your dog’s diet as high-quality and natural as possible.
+There are no chemically synthesized ingredients in this food, nor are there artificial colors, flavorings, or preservatives, to keep your dog’s diet as high quality and natural as possible.

 Eco-conscious pet owners will love that this kibble and its packaging are produced using 100% renewable energy to keep the carbon footprint as small as possible.
 The salmon in the recipe has also been responsibly harvested.
+This recipe will provide 100% complete and balanced nutrition for dogs in all life stages.

 Pros